Skip to main content

 1. Click the Edit button in the top right corner to enter edit mode.

-The metric now appears on your dashboard as a KPI card.
+The report anchor now appears on your dashboard as a KPI card.

 1. Click the Edit button in the top right corner to enter edit mode.

 A reporting line aggregates account balances into a subtotal.
-A Custom Metric links that subtotal to a named KPI card on your dashboard.
-You can have many lines but only need a few metrics for the KPIs you track most closely.
+A Report Anchor links that subtotal to a named KPI card on your dashboard.
+You can have many lines but only need a few report anchors for the KPIs you track most closely.

 Cash Flow mapping

 For the Cash Flow tab, each reporting line needs a cash flow mapping that indicates whether it's an Operating, Investing, or Financing activity.
-Right-click a line and choose Cash flow mapping to assign it.
+In edit mode, click the Cash flow mapping dropdown directly on the row in the tree to assign it.

 Team access control